Online Master of Science in Nursing Family Nurse Practitioner Course Curriculum

 |N678L Clinical Practicum (210 hours)||4|

 |N680L ONL Internship (210 hours) (with 3-day on-campus intensive)||6|

 |Total Program Units||49 Units|

-Samuel Merritt University FNP students in the online program are required to attend two on-campus intensives at the Sacramento campus: Session 1 in semester when N671/671L Advanced Physical Assessment is taught; Session 2 in semester when N680L Internship is taught.
-For those attending full-time, these occur in Semester 2 and Semester 5, respectively.
-For those attending part-time, they occur in Semester 3 and Semester 6, respectively.
-Each session meets Friday to Sunday for a total of 24 hours.
+Samuel Merritt University FNP students in the online program are required to attend two, two-day on-campus intensives at the Sacramento campus: Session 1 in semester when N671/671L Advanced Physical Assessment is taught; Session 2 in semester when N679L Clinical Practicum II is taught.
+For those attending full-time, these occur in Semester 1 and Semester 4, respectively.
+For those attending part-time, they occur in Semester 1 and Semester 5, respectively.
+Each session meets during the week for two days and a total of 8 hours per day.